Ghostty the terminal for Claude Code: Config, Splits, and Scripts

 Before you do anything productive in Ghostty, three things need to be in place: the config file, a compatible shell prompt, and the right font.

 Without the config file, Ghostty opens with defaults that are fine for general use but wrong for Claude Code.
-The scrollback history is too short, there are no split pane shortcuts, and window state is not saved between sessions.
+Scrollback is too short, there are no split pane shortcuts, and window state is not saved between sessions.

 Without a compatible shell prompt, Claude Code’s shell integration cannot reliably detect where your prompt ends and where command output begins.
 This causes parsing errors and, in some cases, Claude silently missing the output of commands it ran.
-The bootstrap script installs Starship, a fast and compatible prompt replacement.
-If you are currently using Powerlevel10k, do not skip this step; see section 4 for why P10k specifically breaks Claude Code.
+The script below installs Starship, a fast prompt that does not have this problem.
+If you currently use Powerlevel10k, do not skip this step.
+Section 4 explains why P10k specifically breaks Claude Code.

-Without a Nerd Font, certain icon characters that Claude Code’s interface and Starship use for git branch symbols, file type icons, and status indicators will render as blank boxes or question marks.
+Without a Nerd Font, icon characters used by Claude Code’s interface and by Starship for git branch symbols and status indicators render as blank boxes or question marks.
 The script installs JetBrains Mono Nerd Font, which covers all of them.

 cat > ~/ghostty-bootstrap.sh << 'OUTER_EOF'